Danio4801/expert-system-strategy-benchmark-gui/README.md

 > Great, this project is  available as a pip library:
 > ['placeholder`](blank)
 > !Library will be publicly available in the early morning of 19 Feb 2026.
->
-> Check it out, it's faster than GUI version due to lack of Flet dependencies and I spend more time building Lib, so it works faster, it is better thought out and was created after this version of the program, so I had way more experience when writing it.

 ---